 How can I make my client pay me for work I've already completed?

-Opinions expressed by Entrepreneur contributors are their own.If you were truly an independent contractor, you're in much the same boat as any other company in a breach of contract situation.
+I'm an independent contractor and didn't get paid for a recent job.
+The company who owes me money went out of business and I cant seem to contact the owner.
+What should I do?If you were truly an independent contractor, you're in much the same boat as any other company in a breach of contract situation.

 You can try to track down the company who owes you money, but if your agreement was with a company that was incorporated (or formed an LLC) and the company is now out of business, the likelihood that you will actually recover what you were owed is slim.